Followers

 Courier

 So how did Mulligan smuggle his intelligence out of the city?
 One way was through his African American servant, Cato.
-Cato’s status enabled him to pass through British lines without arousing too much interest as Africans were believed to be pro-British (and most were).
-It is held by some that Samuel Culper used Mulligan’s servant as an alternate reporting channel on at least one occasion.
-Cato made many trips across lines but on his last, he aroused enough suspicion to cause his detainers, probably local Loyalist militia, to beat him severely.
-Despite the brutal treatment, Cato did not give up his mission or his boss.
-As it was, Mulligan used his high contacts to get Cato released, although his courier days were over.
+Cato’s status allowed him to pass through British lines without drawing too much attention, as Africans were thought to be pro-British (and most were).
+Some believe that Samuel Culper used Mulligan’s servant as an alternative reporting channel on at least one occasion.
+Cato made many trips across the lines, but on his last one, he drew enough suspicion to lead his captors, likely local Loyalist militia, to beat him severely.
+Despite the brutal treatment, Cato did not abandon his mission or his boss.
+In the end, Mulligan used his high contacts to secure Cato's release, although his courier days were over.

 Fraternal Affair

-Hercules’s older brother Hugh also had a hand in espionage.
-His import-export firm Kortwright & Company had business dealings with the British military and with many influential Tory merchants in New York.
-As a shipper, he could visit ships in port, look at facilities and track the movement of supplies – providing valuable information of future British operations.
+Hercules’s older brother, Hugh, was also involved in espionage.
+His import-export firm, Kortwright & Company, conducted business with the British military and many influential Tory merchants in New York.
+As a shipper, he could visit ships in port, inspect facilities, and track the movement of supplies—providing valuable information on future British operations.

 Hugh Mulligan had access to British shipping plans